GT-610/chinese-character-matching-captcha-recognition/README.md

 1. Clone the repo.
 2. It's recommanded to create a virtual environment before proceeding.
 3. Install the required packages.
 You can do this by running `pip install -r requirements.txt`.
+4. Check and uncomment the appropriate section in `main.py`.
 4. Run `python main.py`.